sstulio/users-service-demo/README.md

-# users-service-demo
+#User service

-Users service used to demonstrate the use of Terraform in ZCelero Tech Talk
+- Used to demonstrate the use of Terraform in a microservice architecture
+- Presented in ZCelero Tech Talk